 I am homeless or threatened with homelessness what can I do?

-If you are homeless or think that you may be threatened with homelessness, please complete our Housing Assistance Referral Portal, to access help and advice from the Housing Options team.
+If you are homeless/sleeping rough or think that you may be threatened with homelessness, please complete our Homelessness application to access help and advice from the Housing Options team.

 If you are eligible for assistance and homeless or threatened with homelessness within 56 days or have received a section 21 Notice from your landlord, you will receive assistance from the Council to prevent homelessness.